DocsWebApps/application-support-dashboard/README.md

     java -jar application-support-dashboard.war

-Once up and running, you can access the Application Dashboard by typing at the following address into your browser:
+Once up and running, you can access the Application Dashboard by typing the following address into your browser:

     http://{appsvr-hostname/appsvr-ipaddress}:8080